Feyerabend/bb/workbook/projects/ch07/ps/ps/PS.md

 Certainly!
 Defining classes will provide a solid structure for encapsulating functionality, making the codebase modular and easier to manage.
-Here’s a detailed breakdown of the classes, organized by module.
+Here's a detailed breakdown of the classes, organized by module.

 1. Interpreter Module